Information and Security research

 The research within this theme benefits from many state of the art infrastructure technologies such as the University’s computation cluster, the international ground based Lidar facilities and the University’s Robot House that offers national infrastructure for research into robot companions and ambient assisted living.

-I am a reader in Adaptive Systems in the School of Engineering and Computing.
+I am a professor of Human-Robot Interaction in the School of Engineering and Computer Science.
 I received my PhD in 2004 from Reading University, Department of Cybernetics.

 I have successfully coordinated the ACCOMPANY (FP7 STREP) and SCRIPT (FP7 STREP) projects and been involved in CORBYS (FP7 IP), and Trustworthy Robotic Assistance (EPSRC).
-I'm a member of ISO Technical Committee 299, involved in standardisation activities of robot and robotic devices, and currently lead the Kaspar project and the University’s Robot House.
+I'm a member of ISO Technical Committee 299, involved in standardisation activities of robot and robotic devices.

 Theme championView profile